-The above decisions ensured the relationships between the parties that work together in partnership continue and the accommodation is maintained with minimum disruption to users.
+The Board has ensured the relationships between the parties work in partnership and the accommodation is maintained with minimum disruption to users.
 The safety performance of the accommodation is maintained both in terms of users and the health and safety of the contractor's staff.
 These decisions ensure the long-term success of the project, which protects shareholder returns.